Illinois' Pritzker signs firefighter pension bill that Lightfoot slams as 'backroom' deal

 Chicago Mayor Lori Lightfoot said the bill "validates a Springfield practice of cutting backroom deals without full transparency and debate"

 Illinois Gov. J.B.
-Pritzker signed a firefighter pension bill into law this week that both Democratic Chicago Mayor Lori Lightfoot and Republicans in the state have called a "fiscally irresponsible" bill that will increase property taxes.
+Pritzker signed a Chicago firefighter pension bill into law this week that both Democratic Chicago Mayor Lori Lightfoot and Republicans in the state have called a "fiscally irresponsible" bill that will increase property taxes.

-The new law removes an age restriction on a 3% cost-of-living increase that affects about 2,200 current and retired firefighters born after 1966, according to the Chicago Sun-Times.
+The new law removes an age restriction on a 3% cost-of-living increase that affects about 2,200 current and retired firefighters in the city born after 1966, according to the Chicago Sun-Times.

 The governor said the law assures "fair treatment," adding that he believes "hardworking men and women who have earned their pension shouldn’t pay the price for local or state budget challenges."